Silvie Rybářová

-Silvie Rybářová--Kodešová (born August 25, 1985) is a Czech female open water swimmer who represented the Czech Republic in the world championships.
+Silvie Rybářová—Kodešová (born 25 August 1985) is a Czech female open water swimmer who represented the Czech Republic in the world championships.
 She resides in Brno.

 She earned her M.S. and Ph.D. in physical education at the Faculty of Sports Studies of Masaryk University in Brno.

 Achievements

 She participated in the following World Championships: 2005 Izmir (Turkey), 2007 Bangkok (Thailand), 2009 Belgrade (Serbia), 2011 Shenzhen (China), 2013 Barcelona (Spain), 2015 Kazan (Russia).